SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 SimPy Monitors allow statistics to be gathered and simple summaries calculated.

-The Bank with a Monitor
+The bank with a monitor
 -------------------------------------

 .. index::